 CenterPoint Energy is a registered public utility holding company under the Public Utility Holding Company Act of 1935, as amended (1935 Act).
 The 1935 Act and related rules and regulations impose a number of restrictions on the activities of CenterPoint Energy and those of its subsidiaries.
 The 1935 Act, among other things, limits the ability of CenterPoint Energy and its subsidiaries to issue debt and equity securities without prior authorization, restricts the source of dividend payments to current and retained earnings without prior authorization, regulates sales and acquisitions of certain assets and businesses and governs affiliated service, sales and construction contracts.
-On August 8, 2005, President Bush signed the Energy Policy Act of 2005 (Energy Act), which, among other things, repeals the 1935 Act six months after the enactment of the Energy Act.
-After the effective date of repeal, CenterPoint Energy and its subsidiaries, including the Company, will no longer be subject to restrictions imposed under the 1935 Act.
+On August 8, 2005, President Bush signed into law the Energy Policy Act of 2005 (Energy Act).
+Under that legislation, the 1935 Act is repealed effective February 8, 2006.
+After the effective date of the repeal, CenterPoint Energy and its subsidiaries will no longer be subject to restrictions imposed under the 1935 Act.
 Until the repeal is effective, CenterPoint Energy and its subsidiaries remain subject to the provisions of the 1935 Act and the terms of orders issued by the Securities and Exchange Commission (SEC) under the 1935 Act.
-The Energy Act transfers to the Federal Energy Regulatory Commission (FERC) certain functions performed by the SEC under the 1935 Act, including the requirement that holding companies and their subsidiaries maintain certain books and records and make them available for review by FERC and, through FERC, to state regulatory authorities.
-The Energy Act requires FERC to issue regulations to implement its jurisdiction under the Energy Act.
-It is presently unknown what, if any, specific obligations under those rules may be imposed on the Company as result of that rulemaking.
+The Energy Act grants to the Federal Energy Regulatory Commission (FERC) authority to require holding companies and their subsidiaries to maintain certain books and records and make them available for review by FERC and state regulatory authorities.
+The Energy Act requires FERC to issue regulations to implement its jurisdiction under the Energy Act, and on September 16, 2005, FERC issued proposed rules for public comment.
+It is presently unknown what, if any, specific obligations under those rules may be imposed on CenterPoint Energy and its subsidiaries as a result of that rulemaking.